LukasMurdock/LukasMurdock.github.io/_posts/2023-01-25-mu-capstone.md

 See [business challenges](/business-challenges) for a broader overview of challenges.

+Two core challenges:
+1. An atomic network that can grow on its own
+2. An accessible service that all can use

-A directory is a [two-sided network](https://en.wikipedia.org/wiki/Two-sided_market) subject to [network effects](https://en.wikipedia.org/wiki/Network_effect), or [Allee effect](https://en.wikipedia.org/wiki/Allee_effect).
-Networks effects are destructive when starting—new networks regress to zero.
+A directory is a [two-sided network](https://en.wikipedia.org/wiki/Two-sided_market) subject to [network effects](https://en.wikipedia.org/wiki/Network_effect), or [allee effect](https://en.wikipedia.org/wiki/Allee_effect).
+Network effects are destructive when starting—new networks regress to zero.
 At the start, this project is subject to the [Cold Start Problem](https://en.wikipedia.org/wiki/Cold_start_(recommender_systems)).

 Reaching critical mass from a cold start is a major challenge for this project.